Instructors

 Shaun Devine (102, 103)

-Shaun, a graduate of NIU, taught in CPS for eight years, competed on the U.S Kendo team, was a photographer for 2 years, and spent five years as a restaurant manager.
+Shaun taught in CPS for eight years, competed on the U.S Kendo team, was a photographer for 2 years, and spent five years as a restaurant manager.
 She saved her money so she could quit her job and complete a one year unpaid apprenticeship at The Chicago Bauhaus Academy.
 Upon the death of the founder, she cashed in her retirement, emptied her savings account and opened The Chicago School of Woodworking with her business partner Mark Hamester.
-She has overseen the construction of thousands of tables as the instructor of the 102 and 103 classes for 15 years.
+She has overseen the construction of thousands of tables as the instructor of the 102 and 103 classes for 17 years.

 Paul Davis (101)